Vyral/greg-harrelson-recruiting/_posts/2019-01-28-generate-more-business-in-just-24-hours-with-these-3-tips.md

 5:56 - An example of the results you can see by utilizing these tips

-6:26 - A message about the Harrelson Group’s current growth and how we can help you expand, as well
+6:26 - A message about the Harrelson Group’s current growth and how we can help you expand

 If you have any other questions or would like more information, feel free to give my team or me a call or send us an email.
 We look forward to hearing from you soon.